microsoft/DMF/DmfSamples/SwitchBar/README.md

 This sample shows several ideas:

-1. Dmf Container Driver: A Dmf Container driver is a driver that only instantiates one or more Modules.
+1. DMF Container Driver: A DMF Container driver is a driver that only instantiates one or more Modules.
 Such a driver does not have a device context.
 In this case, the driver has instantiated a single Module, `Dmf_DeviceInterfaceTarget`.
 That Module, along with it is callback function into the Client driver, does all the work listed above.
 Note how the sample has only the "business logic" in the callback function.
 The rest of the code, probably 90% of the driver, is contained in side of the DMF Library.

-2. Macros that define default implementations `DriverEntry()`, `AddDevice()` and `DriverContextCleanup()`: It is not mandatory to use any or all of these macros.
+2. Macros that define default implementations `DriverEntry()`, `DeviceAdd()` and `DriverContextCleanup()`: It is not mandatory to use any or all of these macros.
 In most cases, the DriverEntry macro is suitable.
-The AddDevice macro is suitable for drivers that do not need a device context (because they use Modules to do all their work).
+The DeviceAdd macro is suitable for drivers that do not need a device context (because they use Modules to do all their work).

-2. `Dmf_DeviceInterfaceTarget`: This Module is does most of the work of the driver and is frequenly used in DMF drivers.
+2. `Dmf_DeviceInterfaceTarget`: This Module is does most of the work of the driver and is frequently used in DMF drivers.
 This Module waits for a specific device interface specified by the Client to appear.
 When the target appears, a sequence of `WDFREQUEST`s are sent to the target.
 These `WDFREQUEST`S contains an IOCTL and associated input/output buffers.
 When the `WDFREQUEST`s are completed by the underlying target a callback function in the Client is called.
 That callback function receives the data returned by the underlying target.
-It is here that the Client can perform the "busines logic" of the driver.
+It is here that the Client can perform the "business logic" of the driver.
 Essentially, this Module is a "continuous reader" for any type of `WDFIOTARGET`.
 This sample shows how to do both synchronous and asynchronous calls to `WDFIOTARGET`s.
-Note that frequenly `Dmf_DeviceInterfaceTarget` is a Child
+Note that frequently `Dmf_DeviceInterfaceTarget` is a Child
 Module of a Module that performs specific actions onto a specific `WDFIOTARGET`.

 3. How to use WDF primitives with DMF: In this case, a work item created and its context has an instance of `Dmf_DeviceInterfaceTarget`.
 This technique is often used to